pranaykasturi/mosaik-heatpump/docs/models/hotwatertank.rst

 examples/run_tank.py?ref_type=heads>`_ file.

 The simulation is configured as shown below.
-The inputs to the hot water tank model are handled by *‘mosaik-csv’* and the outputs are handled by *‘mosaik-hdf5’*.
+The inputs to the hot water tank model and the outputs from it are handled by *‘mosaik-csv’*.

 .. literalinclude:: ../code/examples/run_tank.py
    :language: python